 My great uncle, who lives in New Jersey, has this rather cute ritual of meticulously taking out and then lining up his medication for the following day on the kitchen bench before he goes to bed.
 Whilst it was cute in context, in another scenario, this could spell trouble with young children around.

-4.Don’t take medicines in front of children
+4. Don’t take medicines in front of children

 Children learn everything from the adults around them – mannerisms, special words (my 3-year-old son tells his toys that he’s ‘on-call’ when he doesn’t want to play a particular game) and behaviours.
 Modelling behaviours like taking tablets only increases curiosity about said tablets and increases the likelihood that they might ingest a tablet they find lying around.

-You might laugh but this is more common than you think.
+You might laugh, but this is more common than you think.
 Whilst it is common to simplify concepts for children, this is one that needs to stay as it is.
 Medicines are medicines and only for the person the doctor gave them to.
-Not a bad rule of thumb for adults either…
+Not a bad rule of thumb for adults, either…

-6.Don’t assume children won’t be able to reach something poisonous nearby (they are very curious!)
+6. Don’t assume children won’t be able to reach something poisonous nearby (they are very curious!)

-7.Clean out your medicine cupboard regularly
+7. Clean out your medicine cupboard regularly

 If you can’t remember what the medicine is for or when you last took it, you don’t need it any more.
 Unlike several of my relatives, there is no need to stockpile medications in the event of a Zombie Apocalypse.

-8.Check the dose two times before taking medicines
+8. Check the dose twice before taking medicines

-As a parent of two children, it’s not hard to making a dosing error with paracetamol or ibuprofen.
+As a parent of two children, it’s not hard to make a dosing error with paracetamol or ibuprofen.
 Especially half-asleep in the middle of the night with a distressed little one.
 Personally, bigger syringes for dosing seem to help when you’re reading through bleary eyes.

-9.Throw out any old medicines you don’t need OR take them to your local pharmacy
+9. Throw out any old medicines you don’t need OR take them to your local pharmacy

 See point 7.
 Still don’t need them in a Zombie Apocalypse!

-10.Don’t leave cigarettes or other drugs in reach of young children
+10. Don’t leave cigarettes or other drugs in reach of young children

 If unsure, call for help!